echavet/MitsubishiCN105ESPHome/README.md

         then:
           - lambda: 'id(use_your_name).set_remote_temperature(x);'
 ```

+### Update external temperature using a HomeAssistant automation blueprint

+IN PROGRESS

 For more configuration options, see the provided hp-debug.yaml and hp-sejour.yaml examples or refer to the original project.